 2. The fine print

-If Covid-19 has taught us anything – and I argue that it has taught us a lot – it is the importance of flexibility in our travel arrangements.
+If Covid-19 has taught us anything, it is the importance of flexibility in our travel arrangements.

 Yes; your shortlisted hotel may offer free cancellation.
 But if you can only cancel without a penalty up to six weeks before the date of arrival, how useful is that to you?

-For extra reassurance, I also establish the penalty if I had to ditch my booking after the free cancellation period.
+For extra reassurance, I also determine the cancellation penalty if I had to ditch my booking after the free cancellation period.

 This varies hugely between hotels from one night to the total cost of the stay.
 Whilst this is unlikely to determine the choice of hotel, it can be a deciding factor between two properties.